adribaeza/python-llmchat-fastapi-streamlit/README.md

 #### Pre-requisites

-- Docker installed on your machine.
+- Docker Desktop installed on your machine.
 You can download it from the [Docker website](https://www.docker.com/products/docker-desktop).

 #### Steps

-There are two Docker Compose files available for deployment:
+There are two Docker Compose files available for deployment (choose one):

 - `docker-compose.yml`: This file builds the Docker images for the backend and frontend applications and runs the services.
 - `docker-compose-ghimages.yaml`: This file pulls the Docker images from GitHub Container Registry and runs the services.